hsnlab/SAC/README.md

 ## Note

+> [!IMPORTANT]
+> This project is obsoleted by [SLAMBUC](https://github.com/hsnlab/SLAMBUC).
+>
-All of these algorithms are also implemented and integrated into our unified library [SLAMBUC](https://github.com/hsnlab/SLAMBUC).
+> All of these algorithms are also implemented and integrated into our unified library.

 ## Overview